Last Updated on February 15, 2022

 Every once in a while, a country really takes us by surprise, like our deep love affair with Mexico.
 We had an inkling we would love Nicaragua, and after spending six weeks here, it was easy as pie to come up with a long list of favorites.
 Read on for thirty three things we love about Nicaragua, in no particular order.
+This list may include Nicaragua facts that you didn’t know!

 Well, we say in no particular order, but number one is by far our Nicaraguan number one.
 Leon is our favorite city in Nicaragua.
 It is constantly buzzing with vibrant, friendly locals, interesting colonial architecture, one of Central America’s most stunning cathedrals and countless restaurants and bars to eat and drink your nights away.
 We could easily spend much more time in this scorching hot city!